vipranarayan14/vboo/src/docs/shadlinga-prakaranam/raama-sabdah/raama-5-1.md

-Since, in //'rAmAd'// the last letter, //'d'// is a [//avasAna//](#/shadlinga-prakaranam/general/avasana) and is one of the letters of the <vt>pratyAhAra, 'jhal'</vt>, this last letter is replaced by the letter, //'t'// --
+Since, in //'rAmAd'// the last letter, //'d'// is a [//avasAna//](#/shadlinga-prakaranam/general/avasana) and is one of the letters of the //pratyAhAra, 'jhal'//, this last letter is replaced by the letter, //'t'// --

 ;;;prakriya